Latest Episodes View All

 John McWhorter (host) teaches linguistics at Columbia University and writes a column for the New York Times.
 He earned a PhD in Linguistics from Stanford University and is the author of several books, including The Power of Babel: A Natural History of Language, Nine Nasty Words: English in the Gutter and Word on the Street, about dialects and Black English.

 Bob Garfield (host) is an essayist, pundit, and inveterate caster, both broadly and podly.
-A former correspondent for NPR’s All Things Considered and longtime co-host of WNYC’s award-winning On the Media, Garfield is also the dashing and arthritic author of American Manifesto: Saving Democracy from Villains, Vandals and Ourselves.
+A former correspondent for NPR’s All Things Considered and longtime co-host of WNYC’s award-winning On the Media, Garfield is also the dashing and arthritic author of books including American Manifesto: Saving Democracy from Villains, Vandals and Ourselves.

 Comments?
 Contact booksmartstudios@gmail.com.